DnD 5e - Artificer Infusions Breakdown

 - XGtE: It's hard for a busy adventurer to commit one of their limited infusions to an item which does nothing until 30 days pass.
 But if you have long periods of downtime between adventures, you might amass a small collection of friendly shrubs.
 Keep in mind that they take no actions unless you command them, so be sure to command them to replant themselves after they break out of the pot.

-- XGtE: A good item all around for the Artificer and for other martial spellcasters.
-This reduces the need to juggle weapons and material components when casting spells.
-Unfortunately you still need a free hand to cast spells which have Somatic components but don't require material components, so you still need a free hand for Absorb Elements and Shield.
+- XGtE: A good item all around for for other martial spellcasters, though generally unnecessary for the Artificer.
+For most martial spellcasters, this reduces the need to juggle weapons and material components when casting spells.
+Unfortunately typical spellcasters still need a free hand to cast spells which have Somatic components but don't require Material components, so they still need a free hand for Absorb Elements and Shield.
+The Artificer's Tools Required feature adds a Material component to all of their spells, so having any Infused item (or qualifying tool) in hand allows you to perform Somatic components for all of your spells with that hand, even if they don't normally require a Material component.

 - TCoE: Cantrips and 1st-level spell tattoos are Common items.
 The tattoo only works once, similar to a potion or a spell scroll, but you can't create either of those with Infusions.